Affiliate links on Android Authority may earn us a commission. Learn more.

 Make backups of everything on your computer and phone

 This is another thing that we constantly preach here at Android Authority Death Star HQ.
 Back up everything.
-Make a backup of the backup of the backup.
+Make a backup of the backup.
 Automate that backup.
 Encrypt that automated backup.
 Be obsessed with backups.

 Whether it’s backing up your Android phone, iPhone, Windows computer, Mac computer, or WhatsApp messages, keep backing up.
-Then if something should happen to your device, you can instantly restore your last version of it.
+Should something should happen to your device, you can instantly restore your last version of it.

 Make your phone passcode longer and more complex